Activities at RL

 Each term, by arrangement with the Director of Music, boys with special musical skills or talents perform in recital before the school.
 These performances often include chamber ensembles gathered by the Director of Music.

-As with other school activities, The Tripod, Yearbook, and Forum depend upon and enjoy the widespread support of students from all quarters.
+As with other school activities, The Tripod and Forum depend upon and enjoy the widespread support of students from all quarters.
 Typically, in addition to their extensive publications duties, editors are varsity athletes, members of the Glee Club and Model U.N., and lead actors in school plays.
 We believe that our student publications draw strength from the broadened perspectives brought to them by boys with such wide-ranging interests.
 In addition to the journalistic experience that they gain through writing and editing, boys who work on school publications are also afforded the opportunity to learn modern techniques of electronic layout and design and digital photography.
-All three student publications are produced using Adobe Photoshop and InDesign desktop publishing software.
+Both student publications are produced using Adobe Photoshop and InDesign desktop publishing software.
 No prior knowledge of these programs is required or expected, however; students learn on the job.